 Businesswomen meeting in busy lobby of modern office

-Expiration and change dates of various tax provisions may encourage year-end legislation
+Expiration and change dates of various tax provisions may increase focus on tax policy

-Several tax provisions are scheduled to sunset or change over the next few years, which may lead to a push to include them in legislation at year-end.
+Several tax provisions are scheduled to sunset or change over the next few years, which may be a focus in an election year.

 As these provisions are far-reaching and will impact a wide range of taxpayers, it is possible they will appear in year-end legislation, making the issue one to monitor.